Dhinidhi Desinghu: Indian Teen Breaks 200m Swimming National Record

 Advertisment

-In a recent interview, Dhinidhi Desinghu's parents explained how the young swimmer fast-tracked her journey to the Olympics and how she first was introduced to swimming.
-Dhinidhi was a shy kid and barely spoke or interacted with kids her age, she couldn't speak until she was three years old.
+At the 2024 Paris Olympics, a new face emerged, Dhinidhi Desinghu represented India in the Women's Swimming (200m freestyle category) competition.
+Then 14, she was the youngest athlete in the Indian contingent.
+In an interview, her parents explained how she first was introduced to swimming.
+She was a shy kid and barely spoke or interacted with kids her age, she couldn't speak until she was three years old.
 Her parents wanted her to join a sport for the motive of making friends and interacting with kids her age.

 As it was, they had a pool near their house and Dhinidhi was introduced to swimming at the age of six.
 As Dhinidhi recalled her first few experiences during the interview, she mentioned, "But I didn’t like the water, I didn’t want to get in.
 I couldn’t get my feet into the pool, I couldn’t get my head inside.
 It was a struggle."
 Like many young children, Dhinidhi was also quite afraid of pool and swimming; it took her quite some time and support to overcome that fear.
 She further added how her parents joined her in the experience and would get in the pool with her to make her more comfortable.